uxppt2023/codeforuxstudy/README.md

 # codeforuxstudy

-There is a typo heer in this file.
+There is a typo here in this file.